permissionlessweb/cw-headstash/README.md

 The cost to add 200 addresses to the contract map is  ~ 1 SCRT token @ `0.1 SCRT` for Fee Price  [example tx](https://testnet.ping.pub/secret/tx/C54BBEBE5360E98E200DDDA21E69278A05A11C342EDA8798011CA10BB8F0C320)

 ### Future Goals
+- On contract init, create snip25 contract for each token sent.
+- Allow cosmos or eth pubkeys to verify ownership and claim headstash.
+- Update total_amount when accepted token is sent, allow claim proportional to distribution amount after each claim
+- Add optional randomness multiplier to airdrop claim.
 - Create merkle tree implementation
 - Define custom value for each token denomination
 - Configure claim hooks